apache/spark/docs/cloud-integration.md

 an intermediate store in a chain of queries.
 Consult the documentation of the object store and its connector to determine which uses are considered safe.

+In particular: *without some form of consistency layer, Amazon S3 cannot be safely used as the direct destination of work with the normal rename-based committer.*

 ### Installation

 With the relevant libraries on the classpath and Spark configured with valid credentials,